MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/keywords.md

 ## Get all keywords in an ad group

-To get all keywords in an ad group, first call [BingAdsApp](../reference/BingAdsApp.md)'s `keywords` method to get the keywords' [selector](../reference/KeywordSelector.md).
-You'll need to use the `withCondition` method to specify the ad group and campaign.
-Then, call the selector's `get` method get an [iterator](../reference/KeywordIterator.md) that you use to iterate through the list of keywords.
+To get all keywords in an ad group, first call the [BingAdsApp](../reference/BingAdsApp.md) object's `keywords` method to get the [selector](../reference/KeywordSelector.md).
+Use the `withCondition` method to specify the ad group and campaign.
+Then, call the selector's `get` method to get an [iterator](../reference/KeywordIterator.md) that you use to iterate through the list of keywords.
 To determine the number of keywords in the iterator, call the iterator's `totalNumEntities` method.

 If you have access to the keyword IDs, use them instead.
 Using IDs to get entities provides better performance.
 Instead of using the `withCondition` filter method, you'd use the `withIds` method.
 For example, `withIds(['12345'])`.
 There are limits on the number of entities you can retrieve using IDs.